North Central College launches new Applied Health Sciences Degree Program

 - Interdisciplinary curriculum featuring courses in research, ethics, psychology and leadership

-Qualified students who earn their bachelor’s degree in Applied Health Sciences may use their major as a “bridge” or “direct entry” opportunity into identified graduate health care programs at North Central College.
+Qualified students who earn their bachelor’s degree in Applied Health Sciences will have various opportunities to pursue entry into graduate health care programs at North Central College.
 This is made possible by completing pre-requisite courses and meeting the necessary standards.
 North Central offers the following graduate health profession degrees:

 - Master of Athletic Training

 - Master of Occupational Therapy